openSUSE/health-checker/README.md

 If everyting was fine, the script will create a `/var/lib/misc/health-checker.state` file with the number of the current, working btrfs subvolume with the root filesystem.
-If a plugin reports an error condidtion, the `health-checker` script will take following actions:
+If a plugin reports an error condition, the `health-checker` script will take following actions:

 1. If the current btrfs root subvolume is not identical with the last known